-In addition, the group is devoted to minimizing the wastage of electricity in the office.
-Employees are encouraged to switch off unnecessary lightings, computers and electrical equipment when not in use.
+The group encourages its employees to join it in building a green office by switching off unnecessary lightings, computers and electrical equipment when not in use.
 The group also extends its energy saving practices by reducing the number of lifts operating at mid-night.
 Apart from daily operational measures, the group places continuous effort in increasing the staff members' awareness on sustainability.
 The group has echoed with "Earth Hour" of World Wildlife Fund ("WWF") to communicate the practices of energy saving to its staff as well as the public.

-The group also takes environmental considerations into building designs.
+Environmental considerations are taken into the group's building designs.
 At the Repulse Bay project, the group has installed insulated glass units on the building envelope to conserve energy while enhancing interior comfort.